Discover the top 10 things to do in Bisbee, Arizona, a charming, historic southwest American town.

 Take the first right to stop for a better view of the mine and then step into the another dimension.

-Visit the old open-pit copper mine in Lowell, Arizona Photo Credit: Wendy Nordvik-Carr©
+Visit the old open-pit copper mine in Lowell, Arizona, part of historic Bisbee.
+Photo Credit: Wendy Nordvik-Carr©

 Explore historic Lowell, Arizona, a well-preserved historic area with vintage cars, Indian Motorcycles, stores and gas station from the 1950s.
 Photo Credit: Wendy Nordvik-Carr©